Moondru Mugam

 Moondru Mugam is a 1982 Indian Tamil-language action film directed by A. Jagannathan.
-The film stars Rajinikanth in three distinct roles as Alex Pandian, Arun and John.
-The film was a blockbuster and ran for 250 days in theatres.
+The film stars Rajinikanth in three distinct roles.
+It was released on 1 October 1982 and became a major success, running for over 200 days in theatres.
 Rajinikanth won the Tamil Nadu State Film Award Special Prize for Best Actor.

-The film was remade in Hindi as John Jani Janardhan (1984) with Rajinikanth reprising his roles, in Telugu as Mugguru Monagallu (1983) and in Kannada as Gedda Maga (1983).
+The film was remade in Kannada as Gedda Maga (1983), in Telugu as Mugguru Monagallu (1983), and in Hindi as John Jani Janardhan (1984) with Rajinikanth reprising his roles.